vecchioBlister/vim-markdown-utils/README.md

 ------------------

 Add a footnote to the current line, then start editing.
 It also saves a mark ("n" is default), to jump back to the previous line.
-You can also press `^o` / `c-o`, but (as per vim's default functionality), you will just jump back to the line, not the exact point.
+You can also press `c-o`, but (as per vim's default functionality), you will just jump back to the line, not the exact point.

 Example: